Peilonrayz/deduplicator/README.rst

 License
 -------

-deduplicator is available under the MIT license.
+Deduplicator is available under the MIT license.